-- If you would like to access a university record that requires special permission (as described below), please complete this online form.
-Our staff will contact you to discuss the next steps for your request.
+- If you would like to access university records that require special permission (as described below), please send us an email.
+We'll help you make a request to view the records.

 - Give us advance notice in order to view records that are stored off-site.

 - Individuals or organizations donating material to the University Archives may set conditions on use.

 - The University Archivist may close fragile or unprocessed materials at her discretion.

 University Administrative Records